 General Requirements

-All LEIs contained in vLEI Credentials MUST maintain an entity status of Active and an LEI registration status other than Lapsed, Retired, Duplicate, Annulled or Merged (will be deprecated in March 2022).
+All LEIs contained in vLEI Credentials MUST maintain an entity status of Active and an LEI registration status other than Lapsed, Retired, Duplicate or Annulled.

 All Issuers of vLEI Credentials MUST verify that a Holder’s Autonomic Identifier (AID) is controlled by the Holder.